 Recognition of a commitment to behaving ethically and professionally

-This is of significant, and growing importance to parents as it offers them reassurance and creates a real and valuable, point of difference between members and non-members.
+This is of significant, and growing importance to parents as it offers them reassurance and creates a real and valuable point of difference between members and non-members.
 It says that the tutor is serious about the profession and their relationship with both parent and child.
 And if you tutor children but are struggling to obtain a DBS check, we can help.

 Opportunities to learn and acquire new skills (or hone existing ones)